Toilet Trivia, Tips, Tricks, & Myths

 ~ If your toilet tank lid has broken or chipped edges, take a fine file and carefully smooth down the sharp edges.
 Or remove the lid and do not use it.

-~ If your toilet tank lid wobbles on the tank, there is likely a warp in the tank or tank lid.
-Remedy by adding a cabinet door bumper on the bottom of the tank lid in the gap causing the wobble.
+~ If your toilet tank lid (aka cover, aka top) wobbles on the tank, there might be some warp in the tank, the tank lid, or both.
+Remedy by adding a cabinet door bumper on the bottom of the tank lid where the gap is causing the wobble.
+To receive a fee stick-on "tank lid wobble spacer", send a self-addressed, stamped return envelope to: Tank Lid Spacer, This Old Toilet, PO Box 3501, Los Altos CA 94024.

 ~ Secure toilet tank lids in public or institutional environments with silicone.
 Apply clear silicone caulking between the bottom of tank lid and the face of the tank.
 When access to the inside of the tank is required, cut the silicone with a razor or knife.